-As clinicians and therapists one of the ways we learn most effectively is working with other clinicians in supervision and consultation.
-The opportunity to explore challenges in clinical cases, difficult work situations and our own responses in an environment that is respectful and collaborative contributes greatly to all of our assessment and intervention skill sets.
+As counsellors, one of the ways we learn most effectively is by working with other clinicians in supervision and consultation.
+Exploring challenges in clinical cases, difficult work situations, and our own responses in an environment that is respectful and collaborative contributes greatly to all of our assessment and intervention skills.

-CTRI Clinical Consultants conform to the highest ethical and best practice standards based on our designated codes of ethics and our clinical guiding principles.
-Our approach to clinical practice incorporates a consideration of all aspects of a human being: integrating body, mind, spiritual and social dimensions.
+CTRI Clinical Consultants conform to the highest ethical and best practice standards based on our designated code of ethics and our clinical guiding principles.
+Our approach to clinical practice incorporates a consideration of all aspects of a human being, integrating body, mind, spiritual, and social dimensions.
 We honour the diversity of beliefs and practices that make up individual value systems.

-Our experienced clinical consultants are accessible and can meet in person, via video-conference or over the phone for supervision.
-Depending on the needs of the agency there are different ways we can approach clinical consulting work.
+Our experienced clinical consultants are accessible and can meet in-person, via video conferencing, or over the phone.
+Depending on the needs of the agency, there are different ways we can approach clinical consulting work.

-This can take the form of basic support, education and consulting around cases, ethics, boundaries or general counselling questions.
-We can arrange a consulting relationship over a defined short period, or support a team of clinicians on a regular basis.
+Clinical consulting can take the form of basic support, education, and consulting around cases, ethics, boundaries, or general counselling questions.
+We can arrange a consulting relationship over a defined short period of time, or support a team of clinicians on a regular basis.